Branndon Stewart

 Branndon Stewart (born September 23, 1975) is a former American football player.
 He played quarterback for the University of Tennessee and Texas A&M University.

-High school career
+Early life

 Coming out of Stephenville High School led by head coach Art Briles, Stewart was the Texas high school football player of the year and was recruited by virtually every major program in the country, ultimately signing with the University of Tennessee, which had also signed highly regarded quarterback Peyton Manning as part of the same recruiting class.

+At Stephenville, Stewart played a pivotal role in leading Stephenville High School to its first state football championship in 1993.
+That season, he amassed 4,704 total yards—passing and rushing—and accounted for 47 touchdowns, earning recognition as the Associated Press Class 4A Player of the Year and a high school All-American.
+He delivered standout performances in crucial games, including a state semifinal victory against Waxahachie, where he rushed for 122 yards, passed for 175 yards, and executed the decisive two-point conversion in a 21–20 win, ending Waxahachie’s 30-game winning streak.
+In the 4A championship game, Stewart threw for 205 yards and a touchdown, while also rushing for 94 yards and two scores, leading Stephenville to a 26–13 win over La Marque and completing a perfect 16–0 season.
+Following his senior high school season, he was selected to play in the Texas High School Coaches Association All-Star Football Game, where he was named Offensive MVP.

 He was inducted into the 2008 Texas High School Football Hall of Fame induction class.